hollow/ghorg/README.md

 4. Onboarding
 5. Performing Audits

-> When running ghorg a second time, all local changes in your *_ghorg directory will be overwritten by whats on GitHub.
+> When running ghorg a second time, all local changes in your directory will be overwritten by whats on GitHub.
 If you are working out of this directory, make sure you rename it before running a second time otherwise all of your changes will be lost.

 <p align="center">
   <img width="648" alt="ghorg cli example" src="https://user-images.githubusercontent.com/1512282/63229247-5459f880-c1b3-11e9-9e5d-d20723046946.png">
 </p>

 ## Supported Providers

 - GitHub
 - GitLab
 - Bitbucket